GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ### Step1: run "PreprocessingScript_step1.sh"
 The following 4 procedures will be performed in this step.
 #### 1. Slice time correction: optional for long TRs (e.g., TR>1s)
+This is controled by the indicator "NeedSTC" at the beginning of the file.
 #### 2. Motion correction: (motions are corrected to its mean)
 The following files are generated in ./data/mc_qc/ to control the quality of motions: